hugivar/hugiOS/packages/clickup-docs-export/README.md

 ClickUp provides an amazing solution to create a knowledge base from tasks and docs in a singular location, but it fails to expose the export functionality through the API.
 This tool seeks to make exporting and storing documents easier

+This feature will be archived once an official solution becomes available, https://clickup.canny.io/feature-requests/p/bulk-export-all-docs-to-pdf-ms-word

 ## Getting Started

 This is an instruction set on setting up your project locally.